thyarles/github-scraper/README.md

 1. Entre no seu projeto no github

-2. Entre na aba `Settings` do menu localizado ebtre o nome do projeto e a descrição do projeto
+2. Entre na aba `Settings` do menu localizado entre o nome do projeto e a descrição do projeto

 3. Entre na aba `Webhooks` localizada no menu lateral a página